Baltic Sea cruiseferries: Cruiseferries as a cultural phenomenon

-Travelling by cruiseferry has been a significant experience for many middle-aged Finns from their childhood and youth, exciting and a little bit sinful.
-Tens of thousands of Finns along the decades have made their first trip abroad on a cruiseferry.
-In the first decades, when fashion phenomena arrived in Sweden significantly earlier than in Finland, Stockholm showed people what Finland would look like after a couple of years.
-Later, travelling by cruiseferry has become a more mundane, family-friendly way of travel, where people can enjoy being together and sit at a ready-made table but still not always choose the cheapest alternative.Paananen, Seppo: Matka avartaa, Helsingin Sanomat 17 June 1989, p.
-18.
+Many Finns have made their first trip abroad on a cruiseferry.
+In the first decades, when fashion phenomena arrived in Sweden significantly earlier than in Finland, Stockholm showed people what Finland would look like after a couple of years.Paananen, Seppo: Matka avartaa, Helsingin Sanomat 17 June 1989, p.
+18. According to journalist Riku Rantala, a cruiseferry trip is still a manifestation of Finnish culture, like a part of modern folklore: "The ferries offer escapism, glamour and a promise of adventure".

-According to journalist Riku Rantala, a cruiseferry trip is still a manifestation of Finnish culture, like a part of modern folklore: "The ferries offer escapism, glamour and a promise of adventure".
-In Finland, the cruiseferries carry a connotation of liberated consumption of alcohol and the pursuit of sexual relations.
-Heidi Köngäs wrote in 1989 that the reason for the erotic aspect of the night abroad a cruiseferry is based on knowledge that everyone you meet will also be spending the night on the ferry.
+In the 1990s several organizations held seminars on the cruiseferries instead of in hotels.